NetSuite Upsert Activity¶

 A NetSuite Upsert activity both updates existing records and creates new records in NetSuite and is intended to be used as a target to consume data in an operation.
 After configuring a NetSuite connection, you can configure as many NetSuite activities as you like for each NetSuite connection.

 The Upsert activity requires the use of either an external ID field to (1) create records if they do not already exist and (2) update records if they already exist.
 If instead you want to use either an internal or external ID field to update existing records without creating new records, use a NetSuite Update activity.

-Creating a NetSuite Activity¶
+Create a NetSuite Activity¶

-Configuring a NetSuite Upsert Activity¶
+Configure a NetSuite Upsert Activity¶